h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 #### The alignment.json file
 [tbd: rewrite same as file_explanation] `Alignment.json` file essentially saves a dictionary whose keys represent the frame indices.
-The corresponding value for each key is a mapping between stream id and its timestamp.
-In each frame (key), we align each stream timestamp to the frame reference timestamp (`rgbd0`) by finding the closest one to the reference.
+Inside each frame (key), there is another dictionary which indicates the multi-modal streams and their corresponding timestamps.
+These streams are aligned by finding the closest timestamp to the reference timestamp (`rgbd0`).
 * frame index: starting from 0
 	* key: stream id
 	* value: timestamp